 Lifting a heavy object or performing repetitive motions can lead to a torn tendon in your shoulder’s rotator cuff.
 It significantly weakens the shoulder and makes it difficult to carry out daily tasks.

 Rotator cuff injuries tend to hurt more if you lie down on your side.
 The arm pain gets worse when you move your arm a certain way.
 It can also make your arm considerably weaker.
 Range of motion in your shoulder is also affected.

 Sprains and strains

 A sprain is when you stretch or tear a ligament.
 An arm sprain can happen when you start to fall and brace yourself with your arms.
 A strain is when you twist or pull a tendon or muscle.
 It can happen when you lift something the wrong way or overstress your muscles.

 Bruising, swelling, and weakness are common symptoms.

 Tendons are the flexible bands of tissue that connect bones and muscles.
 When tendons are inflamed, it’s called tendinitis.
 Tendinitis of the shoulder or elbow could cause arm pain.
-The risk of tendinitis grows as you age.
+The risk of tendinitis increases as you age.